 The numerous academic, competitive, and performance scholarships offered by the University are listed below.
-Students must be enrolled on a full-time basis (at least 12 credit hours per semester) in order to receive these awards and may receive only one academic scholarship unless otherwise noted.
+Students must be enrolled on a full-time basis (at least 12 credit hours per semester) and admitted as a degree seeking undergraduate student in order to receive these awards and may receive only one academic scholarship unless otherwise noted.
 Academic scholarships are awarded and lost on an annual basis rather than a semester by semester basis.
-However, all awards are credited to the student's account at the rate of one-half the annual amount per fall/spring semester.
+However, all awards are credited to the student's account at the rate of onehalf the annual amount per fall/spring semester.
 All OBU scholarships are awarded on a nondiscriminatory basis.

 Scholarships will be evaluated at the end of the spring term and are renewable as long as the student maintains the cumulative GPA required by the respective scholarship.
-Any student with less than a 2.00 cumulative GPA is not eligible to receive OBU-funded scholarships.
 OBU scholarships may be retained for a maximum of eight semesters or the completion of an undergraduate degree, whichever comes first.

 Renewal awards are determined by using the student's cumulative GPA prior to the start of the fall semester.
 Grade point averages are not rounded for the purposes of scholarship renewal eligibility.
-In the event an academic scholarship is lost due to an insufficient cumulative GPA, it may be reinstated once the student reaches the required minimum at the beginning of an academic year.
+In the event a scholarship is lost due to an insufficient cumulative GPA, it may be reinstated once the student reaches the required minimum at the beginning of an academic year.
 Summer course work will be accepted toward scholarship renewal eligibility for the following fall semester.
-Reinstatement must be requested in writing by the student and requires an unofficial OBU transcript.
+Reinstatement must be requested in writing by the student.

-Scholarships require a minimum 2.0 cumulative grade point average unless otherwise stated in the scholarship description.
+OBU Scholarships require a minimum 2.0 cumulative grade point average unless otherwise stated in the scholarship description.

-In case of mitigating circumstances, the student may appeal the loss of a scholarship by submitting a letter of appeal to the Director of Student Financial Services.
+In cases of mitigating circumstances, the student may appeal the loss of a scholarship by submitting a letter of appeal to the Director of Student Financial Services.